Nten0/natural-numbers-interpretation-API/README.md

 If everything has been done correctly then if you navigate to **http://localhost:8080/natural-numbers-interpretation/** you should see the message **Application is up and running**.
 <br>

-**Note:** You can automate the compile and deploy procedure by adding the Wildfly to your IDE configuration (for IntelliJ - look [here](https://www.jetbrains.com/help/idea/configuring-and-managing-application-server-integration.html))
+**Note:** You can automate the compile-and-deploy process by adding the Wildfly to your IDE configuration (for IntelliJ - look [here](https://www.jetbrains.com/help/idea/configuring-and-managing-application-server-integration.html))

 <br>